The Botox Rebrand: Why Being Famous isn't Enough

 The Cultural Tension

+Beauty was changing, from trying to look like someone else to being comfortable with who you already are.
 People were tired of cookie-cutter perfection and wanted to define beauty on their own terms.
-The rise of influencers, more honest talks about aging, and the blending of medical treatments with self-care created a weird problem: Botox was everywhere, but it didn't fit into this new wellness world.
-It didn't match the language people were using to talk about taking care of themselves.
+The rise of influencers, more honest talks about aging, and the blending of medical treatments with self-care created a strange problem: Botox was everywhere, but it didn't fit into this new wellness world.
+And it was trapped in a celebrity echo chamber.

-For years, our marketing leaned heavily on celebrity endorsement — A-listers, red carpets, sky-high aspiration.
+For years, our marketing leaned heavily on celebrity endorsement: A-listers, red carpets, sky-high aspiration.
 This created two problems:

-Aspirational distance - "This is for people who live in a different world than I do"
+Aspirational distance: "This is for people who live in a different world than I do"

-Moral distance - "This is vanity for the vain"
+Moral distance: "This is vanity for the vain"

 The brand had lost touch with the real lives and changing self-image of the women actually using it.
 It was everywhere in celebrity culture, nowhere in everyday life.